ibm-cloud-docs/discovery-data/hide-data.md

    1. To remove a field from the index, set the **Include** switch to off.

-- Delete a single document by completing the following steps:
+- Delete a single document.

+   You cannot currently delete uploaded documents from the product user interface.
+A developer can use the API to delete a document.

    1. Get the document ID, which is shown in the JSON view of a query response.

       To list all documents, you can submit an empty query from the *Improve and customize* page.
       {: tip}

-   1. A developer can use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
+   1. Use the [Delete a document](https://cloud.ibm.com/apidocs/discovery-data#deletedocument){: external} method of the API.
 The document ID is a required parameter.